Windows boxes have long been used in residential architecture to provide bright, light filled places for occupants to sit and relax.

-By using our expertise in frameless structural glazing and our knowledge of high specification structural glass design IQ Glass can design these glass window seats to be almost frameless.
+By using our expertise in frameless structural glazing and our knowledge of high specification structural glass design IQ can design these glass window seats to be almost frameless.
 Where the panels of glass meet on a corner no framings are needed, instead the structural glass units can be connected together using structural silicone creating a slim weather proof seal with a neat internal and external appearance.

 Solid structural elements, such as a solid base or side, can be introduced into the window box design to suit each individual installation and use.
 Opening elements can be integrated into the structural glass box for ventilation purposes but this will require additional framing and perhaps steel supports.